A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Corrective Unlearning for Graph Neural Networks

-\textbf{Metrics.} To evaluate the performance of unlearning methods in this setting, we use the metrics proposed by \citet{goel2024corrective}: \begin{enumerate} \item \textit{\boldmath$\affacc:$} It measures the clean-label accuracy of test set samples from the affected distribution.
+1. \textit{\boldmath$\affacc$}: It measures the clean-label accuracy of test set samples from the affected distribution.
 This metric captures the method's ability to \textit{correct} the influence of the manipulated entities on unseen data through unlearning.
-As the affected distribution differs for each manipulation, we specify it when describing each evaluation. \item \textit{\boldmath$\remacc:$} It is defined as the accuracy of the remaining entities.
-This metric measures whether the unlearning maintains model performance on clean entities. \end{enumerate}
+As the affected distribution differs for each manipulation, we specify it when describing each evaluation.

+2. \textit{\boldmath$\remacc$}: It is defined as the accuracy of the remaining entities.
+This metric measures whether the unlearning maintains model performance on clean entities.

 The metrics $\affacc$ and $\remacc$ were termed ``Corrected Accuracy'' ($\mathrm{Acc}_{\mathrm{corr}}$) and ``Retain Accuracy'' ($\mathrm{Acc}_{\mathrm{retain}}$) respectively by \citet{goel2024corrective}.
 We chose alternative names to explicitly state which data distribution accuracy is measured.
 In Section~\ref{sec:evalsetup}, we further specify what the ``affected distribution'' and ``remaining entities'' are for the different evaluation types we study.